windy1/google-places-api-java/README.md

 ...or run it in an [AsyncTask](http://developer.android.com/reference/android/os/AsyncTask.html).

 ## Documentation

 Documentation for this project can be found at [this location](http://windy1.github.io/google-places-api-java/).

-## Download

-Releases can be downloaded at https://github.com/windy1/google-places-api-java/releases

 ## Build

 This project uses [Apache Maven](http://maven.apache.org/).
-Create a file called `places_api.key` with your Google Places API key before running tests and building with `mvn`.
+Create a file called `src/main/resources/places_api.key` with your Google Places API key before running tests and building with `mvn`.